 How Can You Know If the Paint Is Dry or Cured?

-To easily know if the paint is already dry, touch one area firmly.
-If the paint did not feel tacky or sticky, then it is dry already.
+To easily know if the paint is already dry, I firmly touch a small area.
+If it doesn’t feel tacky or sticky, then it’s dry.

 To know if it’s cured, prod the surface using your fingernail.
-The paint is not cured when there’s an indentation left.
-The paint has been cured, you will see no marks or indentations on the surface.
+The paint is not yet cured when there’s an indentation left.
+But if the paint has been cured, you will see no marks or indentations on the surface.

 Will Polyurethane Finish Stick to All Surfaces?